Git-lint is a tool for improving source code one step at a time.

 TODOS and Possible Features

-- Add travis-ci configuration for e2e tests.
+- Add travis-ci configuration.

 - Replace mock calls in test with pyfakefs.

 - Linter that uses libmagic to validate that the extension is correct.
 Many times I’ve seen that an image, or a compressed file has the wrong extension.